ramavedantam/vrama91-old.github.io/index.md

 title: Home
 ---

 Hi!
 I am a fifth year Ph.D. student at the <a href='https://filebox.ece.vt.edu/~parikh/CVL.html'>Computer Vision Lab, Georgia Tech</a>.
 My advisor is <a href='https://www.cc.gatech.edu/~parikh/'>Devi Parikh</a>.
-I am broadly interested in computer vision and machine learning.
+I am broadly interested in computer vision and machine learning. <span style="color:blue">I am graduating in 2018 and am on the job market.</span>

 On the vision side, I am interested in problems in vision and language, learning common sense and visual reasoning.
 On the machine learning side, I am interested in developing tools for effective low-shot learning, generative models, bayesian deep learning and variational inference.